Basement Window Replacement Cost In Toronto

 Window replacement with your basement windows is a good starting point for a basement remodel.
 Why?
 Often, original basement windows are huge energy suckers, due to being single pane, as well as old frame technology.
 If your home was built before 2000, chances are your basement windows are costing you money, and need to be replaced, especially if you want to utilize your basement for living activities.

-- Ventilation openings - These openings tend to be small, and are usually covered by a metal or mesh grate.
+These openings tend to be small and are usually covered by a metal or mesh grate.
 These are common in unfinished basements.
 However, if you are planning to finish off your unfinished basement into a living area, these ventilation openings can be good options for placing hopper windows or using them as a starting place for constructing an egress window.
-Start with the current ventilation openings you have.
-It will save money, and likely not compromise the structural integrity of your foundation walls.

-- Basement hopper windows - Windows that may already exist inside your basement likely are hopper windows; . . . simple windows that are typically a small rectangle, and operable to squeeze a small person through for absolute emergency access.
+Windows that may already exist inside your basement likely are hopper windows—simple windows that are typically a small rectangle, and operable to squeeze a small person through for absolute emergency access.
 However, older hopper windows are quite ugly and will need to be replaced if you want to make the basement feel like home.
 Often, there are many similar or identical size hopper windows off-the-shelf at home improvement stores as well as through window installation companies.
-Replacing them can be as simple as building up framing on the sills if the window is smaller, or simply trimming the flange if needed.

-Enlarging the opening size for larger windows - Let’s face it.
-Larger windows bring in more light and can make a basement safer, as well as feel more like the other common areas in your home.
+Let’s face it—larger windows bring in more light and can make a basement safer, as well as feel more like the other common areas in your home.
 But enlarging the concrete opening can be a costly endeavor.

 This is a big, messy job.
 It often requires the use of large wet saws with diamond blades, demolition hammers, as well as a jackhammer to finish the job.
 And often, rebar is present, needing to be cut.
 Also, in rare cases, there could be piping or electrical embedded in the wall, requiring additional adjustments.
 When all finished, the opening needs to be sawed and sanded down to a smooth finish, with rounded corners.
 This is not usually a “do-it-yourself” project unless you have the know-how and experience in concrete and masonry.